zmanian/gaia/spec.md

  - VotingPower: Proportional to the amount of bonded tokens which the validator has if the validator is within the top 100 validators.
  - Commission:  The commission rate of fees charged to any delegators
- - CommissionMax:  The maximum commission rate which this candidate can charge
+ - CommissionMax:  The maximum commission rate which this candidate can charge each day from the date `GlobalState.DateLastCommissionReset`
  - CommissionChangeRate: The maximum daily increase of the candidate commission
  - CommissionChangeToday: Counter for the amount of change to commission rate which has occurred today, reset on the first block of each day (UTC time)
- - FeeShares: Cumulative counter for the amount of fees the candidate and its delegators are entitled too
+ - ProposerRewardPool: reward pool for extra fees collected when this candidate is the proposer of a block
- - FeeCommissionShares: Fee shares reserved for the candidate charged as commission to the delegators
+ - AccumAdjustment: Adjustment factor for calculating fee accum for the candidate
- - LastFeesHeight: The last height fees moved from the `FeeHolding` to `FeePool` for this candidate
- - LastFeesStakedShares: The candidates staked shares at the time that the last fees were processed (at `LastFeesHeight`)
  - Description
    - Name: moniker
    - DateBonded: date determined which the validator was bonded